ocrmypdf/OCRmyPDF/docs/docker.md

 --------------------------

 You can extend the Docker image with your own customizations, similar to the way it is extended to add language packs.
+Because the image runs as the non-root `app` user, switch to `USER root` for any build steps that require root (installing packages, writing to system directories) and back to `USER app` afterwards, as shown in the language pack example above.

 Note that the Docker image is subject to change at any time.
 For example, the base image may be updated to a newer version of Ubuntu or